jbyuki/instant.nvim/README.md

 neovim
 ```

-7. Join the connection with the second client with `NTranceJoin`
+7. Join the connection with the second client with `InstantJoin`
 ```
-:NTranceJoin 127.0.0.1 8080
+:InstantJoin 127.0.0.1 8080
 ```

 8. Now all files should be sync up!